-All lessons and programs are taught by certified instructors or coaches.
+All lessons and programs are taught by certified instructors or coaches who have gone successfully completed their certification requirements and demonstrate the highest teaching standards.
 All instructors and coaches have gone through state and federal background checks and have been screened by our team.

-To get the most out of your classes, be sure to download the American Red Cross Free Swim App in your app store or text “Swim” to 90999.
+- To get the most out of your classes be sure to download the American Red Cross Free Swim App in your app store or text “Swim” to 9099

 - Parent and Child Aquatics (6 months to approximately 3 years)

 Parents and children learn together to increase a child's comfort level in the water and build a foundation of basic skills, such as arm and leg movements and breath control.
 The two levels are fun-filled and help introduce water safety concepts, encouraging a healthy recreational habit that your entire family can enjoy.